m-Manish-Thakur/m-Manish-Thakur/README.md

 <h3>
     <i>-
-       🎯 I'm Manish Thakur, a driven MERN Stack Developer with a knack for crafting interactive and responsive web applications.
+         I'm Manish Thakur, a full-stack developer with a strong ability to build interactive and user-friendly web applications.
     </i>
 </h3>